Special Needs Pets

 There are a lot of pet care providers out there who do not have the specialized training and experience in working with and handling the care of these pets.
 With behavioral issues such as aggression or anxiety, many pet care providers will refuse to take on these pets—either due to the additional time and effort needed or the risk of injury.

-Shannon welcomes these “Special Needs” pets with open arms.
-She loves the challenge of working with these pets, helping them overcome obstacles, and assisting their owners in coping with their “Special Needs.”
+Pet-Sitters welcomes these “Special Needs” pets with open arms.
+They love the challenge of working with these pets, helping them overcome obstacles, and assisting their owners in coping with their “Special Needs.”
 Yes, it takes a lot of extra work and patience, but the result at the end of the day is the ultimate reward for her!

-Shannon does not claim to be a “trainer” or “veterinarian” by any means.
-However, having had the opportunity to work with the founders of “Specialized Veterinary Medicine” in Illinois, Shannon specialized in internal medicine, cardiology, and emergency medicine in pets.
+Pet-Sitters does not claim to be a “trainer” or “veterinarian” by any means.
+However, having had the opportunity to work with the founders of “Specialized Veterinary Medicine” in Illinois, pet-sitters specialized in internal medicine, cardiology, and emergency medicine in pets.

-She obtained a strong medical background as a certified veterinary assistant and has worked closely with many behaviorists and trainers.
-Shannon has learned techniques, methods, and ideas that have enabled her to earn the trust and respect of these pets to properly care for them.
-She knows several methods and “tricks” to medicate pets, behavioral and training methods to work with aggressive, nervous, or shy pets, and has a trained eye to recognize clinical signs and understand senior pets’ abilities and needs.
+They obtained a strong medical background as a certified veterinary assistant and have worked closely with many behaviorists and trainers.
+Pet-Sitters has learned techniques, methods, and ideas that have enabled her to earn the trust and respect of these pets to properly care for them.
+They knows several methods and “tricks” to medicate pets, behavioral and training methods to work with aggressive, nervous, or shy pets, and have a trained eye to recognize clinical signs and understand senior pets’ abilities and needs.

 Preparing for Pet Care